Back to blog

 Unexpected fees

 Check for fees you didn't expect — overdraft charges, international transaction fees, or monthly account fees.
 You may be on the wrong account type.
+Compare NZ bank accounts to find a better fit.

 Steady tip: Steady auto-categorises all your transactions and flags unusual patterns.
 Instead of reading through bank statements manually, you can ask the AI "Were there any unusual charges this month?" and get an instant answer.